There isn’t a single person who doesn’t want to make life easier for themselves and their families. Am I right?

 For starters, it allows you to think more clearly and make better decisions.
 It also gives you more energy (who doesn’t want that?).

 Research has shown that regular exercise releases endorphins; feel-good hormones in the brain.
-You’ll feel better about yourself and be more confident.
+You’ll feel better about yourself and be more confident in your new healthy lifestyle.

 Get the whole family involved in getting outdoors and exercising.
 It doesn’t have to be a regimented thing; even going for a walk on the weekend will do you good.